scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Related Work
 ============
-There are only a few projects that we are aware of that have a focus similar to Sacred with the closest one being Sumatra :cite:`davison2012`.
+We are aware only of a few projects that have a focus similarly broad as Sacred, the closest one being Sumatra :cite:`davison2012`.
-It comes as a command-line tool that can operate also with non-Python experiments, and helps to do all the bookkeeping.
+It comes as a command-line tool and web-interface that can operate also with non-Python experiments, and uses a SQL database to store all the runs.
-Under the hood it uses a SQL database to store all the runs and comes with a versatile web-interface to view and edit the stored information.
-The main drawback of Sumatra, and indeed the main reason why we opted for our own library, is its workflow.
-It requires initializing a project directory, the parameters need to be in a separate file and the experiment must be an executable that takes the name of a config-file as a command-line parameter.
+The main drawback of Sumatra, that it enforces a specific workflow including initializing a project directory, the parameters need to be in a separate file and the experiment must be an executable that takes the name of a config-file as a command-line parameter.

-The CDE project :cite:`guo2012` takes a completely different and much more general approach to facilitate reproducible research.
-It uses the linux kernel to track *all* files, including data, programs and libraries that were used for an experiment.
-These files are then bundled together and because it also includes system libraries, the resulting package can be run on virtually any other linux machine.
-It does not help organization or bookkeeping, but, given that the user takes care of parameters and randomness, provides a very thorough solution to the problem of reproducibility.
+Some projects including FGLab :cite:`fglab`, the proprietary Aetros :cite:`aetros`, and Neptune :cite:`neptune`, focus mainly on providing a dashboard.

-:cite:`jobman` is a Python library that grew out of the need for scheduling lots of machine learning experiments.
+:cite:`jobman` is a Python library for scheduling lots of machine learning experiments which also  helps in organizing hyperparameter searches and bookkeeping.
-It helps with organizing hyperparameter searches and as a side-effect it also keeps track of hyperparameters and results.
-It requires the experiment to take the form a Python function with a certain signature.
+Several projects exist with a focus on reproducible experiments, like ReproZip :cite:`chirigati2016reprozip`, CDE :cite:`guo2012`, PTU :cite:`pham2013using`, CARE :cite:`janin2014care`.
+They trace dependencies and help in packaging everything that is needed to rerun an experiment exactly.

-Experiment databases :cite:`vanschoren2012, smith2014` make an effort to unify the storage of machine learning problems and experiments by expressing them in a common language.
+Experiment databases :cite:`vanschoren2012, smith2014, empirical` make an effort to unify the process and storage of machine learning problems and experiments by expressing them in a common language.
 By standardizing that language, they improve comparability and communicability of the results.
-The most wellknown example of might be the OpenML project \cite{vanschoren2014}.
+The most wellknown example of might be the OpenML project :cite:`vanschoren2014`.
-Expressing experiments in a common language implies certain restrictions on the performed experiments.
+This standardization has benefits, but also imposes certain restrictions on the conducted experiments.
-For this reason we chose not to build Sacred ontop of an experiment database, to keep it applicable to as many usecases as possible.
+To keep Sacred as general as possible, we therefore chose not to build it ontop of an experiment database.
 That being said, we believe there is a lot of value in adding (optional) interfaces to experiment databases to Sacred.